hbokh/docker-typo3-cms/README.md

 ### RealURL

 To use RealURL in e.g. the official introduction package go to "Extension Manager" --> "Configure RealURL" and set "Enable automatic configuration".
-Clear both caches and reload the site.
+Force a save by clicking the save-button, clear the frontend caches (lightning-icon top right) and reload the site.
 (20151227)

 ### Environment